hanseonghyeonnam/random-curl-user-agent/README.md

 >    ```

 4. **I found a bug!**
-  > Please contact 'bin134201@gmail.com' to report!
+  > Please report the that bug in issues tab. thanks!